SB540 (2026) Detail

 (b) Pay any fee or charge related to the device; or

-IV.
-Each portable solar generation device shall comply with the state building and electrical code adopted under RSA 155‑A:2 and shall be installed and operated in accordance with the code and manufacturer instructions.
+II.
+Each portable solar generation device shall be installed per and comply with the state building code adopted under RSA 155-A, where applicable, and shall be installed and operated in accordance with manufacturer instructions.

-374:1‑b Liability for Portable Solar Generation Devices.
-An electric distribution utility shall not be liable for damage or injury arising from a portable solar generation device installed or used by a customer.
+374:1-b Liability for Portable Solar Generation Devices.
+An electric distribution utility shall not be liable for damage, injury, or compensation or charges arising from a portable solar generation device installed or used by a customer.
 Nothing in this section shall be construed to limit any cause of action against the manufacturer, installer, or owner of a portable solar generation device.

 LBA